mavinion/syncmaster/vision.md

 A cloud-based, "set it and forget it" service that performs **true bi-directional synchronization**.

 ### Core Functionality:
-*   **Bi-Directional Sync:** Changes made in Google Calendar reflect in Apple Calendar, and vice-versa.
+*   **Bi-Directional & One-Way Sync:** Supports true bi-directional sync, as well as one-way sync (Google → Apple or Apple → Google).
+Changes are propagated according to the user's preference.
 *   **Real-Time Updates:** Webhooks and push notifications ensure changes are propagated almost instantly.
 *   **Cloud-Based:** No app installation required on the user's phone or computer.
 The sync happens server-to-server.
 *   **Conflict Resolution:** Intelligent handling of edits made to the same event on both platforms.